-- Keep appliances clean during transport.
+- Keeping appliances clean

-- Durable moving boxes
+- Strong moving boxes or appliance cartons

-- Heavy duty packing tape
+- Heavy-duty packing tape

 - Bubble wrap